mediaecosystems/public-infrastructure/src/pages/podcasts/01-welcome-to-reimagining-the-internet.md

   - Government
   - Science
 ---

-Our RSS feed is still in the approval process for Apple Podcasts, so for now you can subscribe using the following link: https://publicinfrastructure.org/podcast-rss-feed.xml

 Our host Ethan Zuckerman introduces iDPI's new podcast by talking about the need for creating online spaces in the public interest, serving civic good instead of a corporate profit motive.
 Join us as we interview activists, scholars, journalists, and entrepreneurs reimagining the internet as we know it today.